Facts and Stats

 Diversity Statement: NGFS classrooms incorporate learning about and celebrating diversity in developmentally appropriate ways at every level.
 The values of community, social justice, and equality are woven into our everyday classroom practices.
 Cultural, ethnic and racial diversity, socioeconomic diversity, diversity of family structure, and religious diversity are all studied and celebrated throughout our school.

-Before and After School Care: We offer Extended Care for students in kindergarten–8th grade.
-Care is provided before school from 7:30am until 8:00am.
-After school care begins at dismissal and ends at 6:00pm.
+Before and After School Care: We offer Extended Care for students in preschool–8th grade.
+Care is provided before school from 7:30 a.m. until 8 a.m.
+After school care begins at dismissal and ends at 6 p.m.
 Child care is also available on teacher workdays.

-Bus Service: Although NGFS does not offer door-to-door bus service, we do provide a daily shuttle between the Guilford and Page-Frederiksen campuses.
+Bus Service: Although NGFS does not offer door-to-door bus service, we do provide a daily morning and afternoon shuttle between the Guilford and Page-Frederiksen campuses.

-Resource Specialist Classes: Art, Drama, Music (Suzuki Violin, String Orchestra, and Guitar), Spanish, Physical Education
+Resource Specialist Classes: Art, Drama, Music (Suzuki Violin, String Ensemble, and Guitar), Spanish, and Physical Education.

-Grades 5–8 Sports: Volleyball, Soccer, Flag Football, Basketball, Cross-Country
+Grades 5–8 Sports: Volleyball, Soccer, Flag Football, Basketball, and Cross Country.

-Technology: Curricular emphasis and support for development of essential 21st Century skills. iPads used in grades K-6, SmartBoards in 75% K-8 classrooms, 1 computer lab on Guilford campus, 2 computer labs at Upper School.
-Campus wide wifi, online courses available for grades 9-12.
+Technology: Curricular emphasis and support for development of essential 21st Century skills. iPads used in grades K-6, SmartBoards in Preschool-6 classrooms, one-to-one Chromebooks in Middle and Upper School.
+Campus-wide wifi, online courses available for grades 9-12.
 Secure parent portal for assignments and attendance, learning management system for coursework, grades 7-12.

 College Placement: Individualized college counseling with opportunities to visit potential schools throughout the spring of junior and fall of senior year.
 Emphasis on placement for individual students in the best-fit college for their needs and goals.

-Governance: 17 Board of Trustees with 50% from Quaker affiliation
+Governance: Eleven Trustees with 50% from Quaker affiliation.

 Friends Council on Education